Burger Chef murders: Suspected robbery and homicides

 Buddy Ellwanger, a Speedway police officer who was eventually assigned to the case, admitted "we screwed it up from the beginning".
 Not only was the restaurant cleaned and allowed to be reopened, but no photographs were taken beforehand, effectively eliminating all potential evidence at the crime scene.

 When the four did not reappear the following morning and Friedt's Chevrolet Vega was found partially locked in town, concerns grew.
 It became evident that the youths had been abducted while closing the restaurant for the night, with the attack possibly beginning as they removed trash bags out the back door.

-On Sunday afternoon, hikers found the bodies of all four youths over 20 mi away, a wooded area of Johnson County.
+On Sunday afternoon, hikers found the bodies of all four youths over 20 mi away, in a wooded area of Johnson County.
 Both Davis and Shelton had been shot numerous times with a .38 caliber firearm.
 Friedt had been stabbed twice in the chest.
 The handle of the knife had broken off and was missing; the blade was later recovered during an autopsy.
 Flemmonds was later determined to have been bludgeoned — possibly with a chain — and died from choking to death on his own blood.
 All four victims were still wearing their Burger Chef uniforms.
 Money and watches were found on the dead victims, implying that robbery might not have been the sole motive for the murders.

 The leading theory of investigators has been that the four victims were kidnapped during a botched robbery, possibly after one of the victims recognized one of the perpetrators.
 Flemmonds was covering for another employee's shift and was not scheduled to work that night, leading investigators to speculate that perhaps he was the one who recognized the killers since they had not planned on him being there.